 The Museo Galilo is open every day except Christmas and New Year’s Day, and costs 10 Euro.
 For current opening hours, visit their site.

-Galileo’s tomb seen with admission to the Santa Croce Basilica.
-The church is open daily (except for major Catholic holidays) to 5:30pm and costs 8 Euro.
+Galileo’s tomb can be seen with admission to the Santa Croce Basilica.
+The church is open daily to 5:30pm and costs 8 Euro.
 Updates and online tickets here.